5 Day Guided Tour of the Complete Ring Road of Iceland with Waterfalls & Black Sand Beaches

 On the way, the ever-changing Icelandic landscape will continue to take your breath away, but be sure to keep your eyes open for wild reindeer too, as they are often seen in this part of the country, where fewer people live.

-In the summer, from May to September, you will have the chance to take a 45-minute amphibious boat tour among the floating bergs, looking out for seals swimming in glacial waters or lolling about on the beach.
+At Jokulsarlon you will have the chance to take a 45-minute amphibious boat tour among the floating bergs, looking out for seals swimming in glacial waters or lolling about on the beach.

 Another year-round option is to relax in the warming waters of Vok Baths, set on the beautiful Lake Urridavatn.
 Hot springs buried deep under the lake heat these man-made pools, allowing visitors to soothe any aches and pains from days of wonder and exploration.

 The third day takes you northwards through the lunar landscapes that surround the geological treasure trove that is Lake Myvatn, with its stark beauty, majestic lava formations, flat-topped mountains, and lakes which are well known for their birdlife.
+On the way North we will also stop by the newly-discovered Studlagil Canyon with its striking basalt columns.

 Sitting right on the Mid Atlantic Ridge, Myvatn is one of the largest lakes in the country, and one of the most active geothermal zones too, where countless hot springs and mud pots can be explored if you take the chance for a hike around the area.